“Commercial Modeling Salary is Not as High but Competition Might Be Lower”

 If you’ve ever been to a high fashion go see you know that the odds are against you.
 Am I saying forget having a model career and go home?
 Of course not!
 But, if you really want to get into the field, the commercial modeling salary is not chump change, and it’s a bit easier to get started.

+If this is confusing to you, don’t worry.
+Many girls ask; “What is commercial print modeling?” and I dedicated a complete page to explaining it.
 So, let’s look at commercial vs high fashion modeling and see where it leads.

 Commercial Vs High Fashion Modeling